SahilC/FourSeasons/README.md

 This is a simple animation sequence depicting four seasons - Autumn, Winter, Spring and Summer.
 Built using C/C++.
 This project was built as a part of my Computer Graphics course.

-To use the project, include the files in the include and lib folders, in your compiler's respective folders.
+To use the project,place the files in the include and lib folders, in your compiler's respective folders.
 Add the following linker parameters
 -lbgi
 -lgdi32